4

 Min Read

 Machine learning (ML) models have boundless potential, but realizing their potential requires careful monitoring and evaluation.
 Without good model evaluation methods or proper metrics, ML models can degrade so subtly that by the time your model begins making inaccurate predictions, it can be hard to deduce why.
 Take this example from 2009, when a camera’s face recognition algorithm struggled to register darker skin.
-This could have happened for any number of reasons, but it’s likely that the usual suspects — data drift, model bias, and missed inaccuracies — were involved.
+Model degradation can happen for any number of reasons, but it’s likely that the usual suspects — data drift, model bias, and missed inaccuracies — were involved.
 Flaws in ML models can be small during development, but create larger errors post-production that might seem obvious to an end-user.

 Model monitoring protects against the inevitable drift of ML models.
 And model evaluation in model monitoring is crucial to properly assessing your model’s performance.
 What are the general steps of model evaluation?
 That depends on the type of model being assessed.

-Both examples above are challenged when presented with real-world data, because they, like all models, rely on past examples.
+Both types face challenges when dealing with real-world data, as they rely heavily on past examples.
 ML models must process a stream of ever-changing data, and if any incoming data is unfamiliar to the model, it can only guess based on what it already knows.
 This is why ML monitoring is challenging: a model that performs well today may not perform well tomorrow.
 Thus, establishing model monitoring best practices and choosing the right model evaluation metrics is paramount to success.

 Properly evaluating classification models relies on understanding a table known as a confusion matrix.
 This is a four-quadrant table with the following associated categories: